neurodata/treeple/DEVELOPING.md

 # Requirements

 * Python 3.9+
-* numpy
+* numpy>=1.25
-* scipy
+* scipy>=1.11
 * scikit-learn>=1.3.1

 For the other requirements, inspect the ``pyproject.toml`` file.

 # Setting up your development environment

 We recommend using miniconda, as python virtual environments may not setup properly compilers necessary for our compiled code.
+For detailed information on setting up and managing conda environments, see https://conda.io/docs/test-drive.html.

 <!-- Setup a conda env -->

-    conda create -n sktree python=3.9
+    conda create -n sktree
     conda activate sktree

+**Make sure you specify a Python version if your system defaults to anything less than Python 3.9.**

 **Any commands should ALWAYS be after you have activated your conda environment.**
 Next, install necessary build dependencies.
 For more information, see https://scikit-learn.org/stable/developers/advanced_installation.html.